skjawadahmed/ML-project/README.md

 - **Market Transparency:** Enhances pricing transparency, contributing to a more efficient and equitable used car market.
 - **Ongoing Improvement:** Commitment to refining the model ensures relevance and reliability amidst changing market conditions.

-In summary, **Value Wheels** represents a significant advancement in used car price prediction, driving towards a more transparent and efficient marketplace through sophisticated predictive analytics.
+**Value Wheels** represents a significant advancement in used car price prediction, driving towards a more transparent and efficient marketplace through sophisticated predictive analytics.